London Home Seller’s Guide to Moneymaking Fix-Ups

 According to Remodeling Magazine’s 2020 surveys, adding an extra bathroom will pay for itself in most cases.
 The average cost of a bathroom addition is about $16,000, including all the trimmings – marble vanity top, sink, ceramic bathtub and commode, and custom tiled shower.

-Here’s another profit-pointer: a second bath to a home will add more value to a home than a third bath.
+Here’s another profit-pointer: a second bath will add more value to a home than a third bath.
 And when adding baths, make sure you use skylights, windows, and other ways to bring in the natural light.

 Now, here are a few areas you want to avoid.

 Even replacing windows and doors with energy-efficient models is generally a bad idea.
 Investments in windows and doors will return only about 36% to 53% of their cost, while $1,280 worth of caulking and insulation can yield over 71%.

 If your windows are old and leaking, however, you should replace them.
 Consider using standard size windows rather than custom cut models.
 The savings in your utility bill might pay for them alone.
 “The minute you get into customizing windows, with fancy shapes, bays and bows you can’t see from the street, you’re throwing your money down the drain.”

 Standard, lower-priced, double-hung windows are usually your best bet.
 But all that depends on the neighbourhood in which the home is located.
 In more pricey areas, buyers may spot windows and doors replaced “on the cheap.”

 Swimming pools have different value levels depending on what part of the country they’re located in.
 The warmer climates tend to place a more considerable value on pools simply because of the number of days they can be used out of the year.

 But in either case, there’s generally little resale value.
 Pools turn off more buyers than they attract because they require expensive, time-consuming upkeep.
 Running a close second is the fear of liability by having a pool.
 Pool accidents are a quick way to wind up in court as the subject of a negligence suit.